geoidapp/geoidapp.github.io/docs/contribute/page-templates.md

 <!--<html>
 <body>-->

-<p>These page templates are available for writers who would like to contribute new topics to the Kubernetes docs:</p>
+<p>These page templates are available for writers who would like to contribute new topics to the GeoidApp docs:</p>

 <ul>
     <li><a href="#task_template">Task</a></li>